lbechberger/LearningPsychologicalSpaces/README.md

 ```
 python -m code.mds.correlations.mds_correlations path/to/similarity_file.pickle path/to/mds_folder
 ```
 Here, `similarity_file.pickle` is again the output file of the overall preprocessing, whereas `mds_folder` is the folder where the MDS vectors are stored.

+Please note that one or more of the following flags must be set in order to specify the correlation metric(s) to use in the analysis:
+- `--pearson`: Compute Pearson's correlation coefficient (linear correlation).
+- `--spearman`: Compute Spearman's correlation coefficient (monotone correlation).
+- `--kendall`: Compute Kendall's correlation coefficient (monotone correlation).
+- `--r2_linear`: Compute the coefficient of determination R² for a linear regression (linear correlation).
+- `--r2_isotonic`: Compute the coefficient of determination R² for an isotonic regression (monotone correlation).

 The script takes the following optional arguments:
 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `mds.csv`).
 - `--n_min`: The size of the smallest space to investigate (defaults to 1).
 - `--n_max`: The size of the largest space to investigate (defaults to 20).